SungHoHong2/Leetcode-Experiment/medium/Number_of_Islands/README.md

         # search through all the table recursively
     def numIslands(self, grid: List[List[str]]) -> int:
         # if the grid has nothing return 0
-        # initialize the total number of islands
+        # set variable for the total number of islands
         # iterate the cells of the table
                 # if there is a ground
                     # add one island
                     # execute the recursive depth-first-search
-        # return the number of islands
+        # return the total number of islands
 ```

 **Breadth First Search**